Jobsite Housekeeping Safety

 Safety Reminders

-- Keep walkways and access points clear.
+- Keep walkways, stairs, exits, and access routes clear.

-- Remove debris throughout the shift.
+- Clean up debris throughout the job.

 Ask the Crew